aaachen/aaachen.github.io/content/notes/About this garden.md

 ---
-created: '2024-08-14'
+created: Invalid DateTime
 tags:
   - sapling☘️
-modified: '2025-04-26'
+modified: Invalid DateTime
 ---

 I write with the express purpose of unraveling thoughts in my head

-A close family friend once gave me a nickname: 問題青年, which is a play on word to mean a delinquent and a kid with loads of questions.
-It is, I have to admit, one of the most fitting name I had to date.
+A close family friend once gave me a really fitting nickname: 問題青年, which is a play on word to mean a delinquent and a kid with loads of questions.

-Being constantly troubled in my head by questions (for an answer) is perhaps both a vice and a virtue.
-Well, mostly a vice personally, since this obsession has been a pain to live with: I often just feel *stuck* unless all of my thoughts get cleanly connected somehow; it is a common flaw to the more cerebral types of personality: dwelling more on ideas (which are proxies to reality) than testing things out with actions.
+Being constantly troubled in my head by questions (and for an answer) is perhaps both a vice and a virtue.
+Well, mostly a vice personally, since this obsession has been a pain to live with: I often just feel *stuck* unless all of my thoughts get cleanly connected somehow; it is a common flaw to the more cerebral types of personality: dwelling more on ideas that are proxies to reality than testing things out with actions %%[[Actions produce information]]%%.

 This digital garden is an attempt to answer some of the questions that have grasped me ever since childhood.
 A garden is a medium between half-baked notes and blog, between messages written to self and written for broadcast.
 It is an open experiment for myself to iterate faster on those thoughts as well as an invitation to create things out of them.

 For the most part, the only intended audience of those writings is myself.
 But a secondary benefit in sharing them is to invite feedback from whomever equally interested in those topics (and more of an expert than me!).

-On a broader note, I believe in a more human centered network for amplifying signals over those driven by big algos that farm attention endlessly, where curiosity is a manufactured behavior than a choice you have.
-Digital garden is an alternative[^1] to that.
+On a broader note, I believe in a more human centered internet for amplifying signals over those dominated by big algos that farm attention endlessly, where curiosity is a manufactured behavior than a choice you have.
+Digital garden is an alternative to that.

-[^1]: organized by my own [[Obsidian#As a saved search|saved searches]].

 Some other ethos I share
 - [Work with the garage door up](https://notes.andymatuschak.org/zCMhncA1iSE74MKKYQS5PBZ) & [Learn in the public](https://www.swyx.io/learn-in-public) (with distilled thoughts instead of noise)